shabeer-syed/acesinehrs/_pages/starterguide.md

 [^structure]: See [**Structure** page]({{ "/docs/structure/" | relative_url }}) for a list of theme files and what they do.

-**ProTip:** Be sure to remove `/docs` and `/test` if you forked Minimal Mistakes.
-These folders contain documentation and test pages for the theme and you probably don't want them littering up your repo.
-{: .notice--info}

 ### Gem-based method